-Research shows that gamification creates dopamine in your brain, which makes learning more pleasurable and enjoyable, as well as rewarding.
-Through the use of points, rewards and leaderboards students become more engaged with the lesson and more likely to want to participate in future.
+Research shows thatgamification creates dopamine in your brain, which makes learning more pleasurable and enjoyable, as well as rewarding.
+Through the use of points, rewards, and leaderboards students become more engaged with the lesson and more likely to want to participate in the future.

 Blockchain will play a significant role in education this year.
 A blockchain is a distributed ledger that duplicates and distributes transactions across the computer network.
 The global blockchain technology market stood at a staggering $5.92 billion in 2021 and is now projected to grow at an annual rate of 85.9% from 2022 to 2030.

-From accessing credentials and academic records to validation of transcripts, all these confidential processes in the traditional educational model are major obstacles in its growth and could be easily solved by blockchain-based software.
+From accessing credentials and academic records to validating transcripts, all these confidential processes in the traditional educational model are major obstacles to its growth.
+They could be easily solved by blockchain-based software.

 Blockchain technology is a fool-proof mechanism for recording information that makes it difficult for a system to be changed, hacked, or manipulated, which is vital for security and maintaining the credibility of certifications.

-With ChatGPT, a sophisticated AI tool developed by open AI which is set to become a new type of search engine, burst onto the scene in late 2022, Artificial Intelligence in general is the next big thing to shake up the education industry this year.
+The emergence of LLMs (Large Language Models) such as ChatGPT and Bard in late 2022 brought bright prospects across industries, these chatbots are set to be integrated into a new more human-like conversational search engine, Artificial Intelligence is the next big thing to shake up the education industry this year.
 It's projected to reach $3.68 billion in 2023.
 AI tools and technologies can be helpful in quickly grading papers, providing personalized lessons to students, and helping them gather information quickly and effectively.

 There are increasing career opportunities in the technology space due to rapid advancement, which are generally quite lucrative.
 For this reason, the institutions that teach students as much as possible about any facet of this industry will likely be quite successful.
 First of all, AI will play a key role in customizing plans to fit a particular student's learning needs.
 Second, robotics engineering, machine learning engineering, and data science careers are in extremely high demand!

-Some are embracing technology while others are resistent to it and prefer the traditional teaching methods they've always known.
+Some embrace technology while others are resistant to it and prefer the traditional teaching methods they've always known.
 But it might be worthwhile for educators to take a class or two in AI, data science, etcetera, to understand these subjects at a deeper level if they haven't already so that they can adapt their curriculums accordingly.
 After all, it's essential to keep up with today's trends, even though advances are taking place quickly.

 2. Soft skills training: entrepreneurship, public speaking & leadership skills

-In an effort to prepare students for their future careers, schools must have the training in place to help students nurture and grow in these skill areas.
+To prepare students for their future careers, schools must have the training to help students nurture and grow in these soft skills.

-The institutions that uncover quality formulas for encouraging the development of these skills, however, will find that this trend offers them a number of opportunities for growth.
+The institutions that uncover quality formulas for encouraging the development of these skills, perhaps through a variety of formats including Virtual Reality, will find that this trend offers them a number of opportunities for growth.
 Specifically, these institutions will find themselves with a competitive advantage within higher education.
 Their students will be more employable, which will improve their alumni success rates, creating a virtuous circle as future students look for schools with strong alumni success rates.